lizilong1993/slidev_template/README.md

 git push
 ```

-In the firts deploy you need to config github pages in Settings point to the `gh-pages` branch.
+Please wait the 'Github Actions' work complete， then go to your repository 'Settings->Pages->Build and deployment->Source', and choose the item 'Github Actions'.

 ## Past talks